Trustyn/CST-238/README.md

 ![Opening Image](https://github.com/chadgreene/CST328/blob/master/OpeningSeq.PNG)

 #**Description**
 Space Shooter is a top down shooter similar to Asteroids.
-A constant barrage of meteorites and enemy spaceships are sent at the player with a single mission to destroy.
+A constant barrage of meteorites and enemy spaceships are randomly spawned with the sole mission of annihilating the player.

 #**Technologies**
-I will be using the Unity tutorial Space Shooter as a base and extending the capabilities to conform to the standards of the class
+We will be using the Unity tutorial Space Shooter(From the Unity Learn Turorial set) as a base and extending the capabilities to conform to the standards of the class

 #**Screenshots**
 ![Gun Fire](https://github.com/chadgreene/CST328/blob/master/guns.PNG)